NBA: Ernie Grunfeld Fired As Wizards President After 16 Years

 — Washington Wizards (@WashWizards) April 2, 2019

-Grunfeld had better drafting luck later, when he picked John Wall with the top overall pick in 2010, Bradley Beal in 2012 and Otto Porter in 2013, to build the core of what was a contending team in the East for a few years.
-However, the team completely collapsed during the current season, with Wall suffering a ruptured Achilles- followed by further setbacks – and Porter traded to the Chicago Bulls in February.
+Grunfeld had better drafting luck later, when he picked John Wall with the top overall pick in 2010, Bradley Beal in 2012, and Otto Porter in 2013 to build the core of what was a contending team in the East for a few years.
+However, the team completely collapsed during the current season, with Wall suffering a ruptured Achilles, followed by further setbacks, and Porter traded to the Chicago Bulls in February.

 The Wizards are currently 32-46 and well out of the Eastern Conference playoff race, although Beal, with 26 points per game, is having the best season of his career.